Is the Seattle University MPA program the right fit for me?

 How long will it take for me to graduate?

-- Our program operates on the quarter system (Fall, Winter, Spring, and Summer); most of our students take two courses per quarter, with an average completion date of two years.
+- Our program operates on the quarter system (Fall, Winter, Spring, and Summer); most of our students take two courses per quarter, with an average completion date of two and a half years.

 - All of our MPA classes are conveniently offered during the evening or on Saturdays during all four quarters of the school year.

 What types of careers do graduates of the MPA program go onto?